ubitech/entropy-docs/docs/d_admin.rst

 Visualize system Logs
 ----------

-- In order to approve Campaign managers several consecutive steps have to be undertaken.
+- In order to visualize system logs several consecutive steps have to be undertaken.

 - Initially the user must be login.